 Rhetoric & Public Affairs is an interdisciplinary journal devoted to the history, theory, and criticism of public discourse.
-Traditional arenas of rhetorical investigation include executive leadership, diplomacy, political campaigns, judicial and legislative deliberations, and public policy debate.
+Traditional arenas of rhetorical investigation including executive leadership, diplomacy, political campaigns, judicial and legislative deliberations, and public policy debate.
 Critical, analytical, or interpretive essays that examine particular instances of symbolic inducement in any historical period are welcome.
 Of special interest are manuscripts that explore the nexus of rhetoric, politics, and ethics—the worlds of persuasion, power, and social values as they meet in the crucible of public debate and deliberation.

 All manuscripts submitted for publication consideration must be original work that has not been published previously and is not currently under review by any other publication outlet.